-Although the level of negotiation strongly varies per transaction, the key areas of negotiation in most transactions evolves around the general undertakings (even more so for buy-and-build companies), the financial covenants (in particular the use of equity cures and the scope of EBITDA normalisations) and financial reporting.
+Although the level of negotiation strongly varies per transaction, the key areas of negotiation in most transactions evolves around the general undertakings (even more so for buy-and-build companies), the financial covenants (including the use of equity cures and the scope of EBITDA normalisations) and financial reporting.
+As to financial covenants, an important area of negotiation between the borrowers and the lenders is on the base case model and calculations of the structuring EBITDA.